apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_restart.rst

 with XenServer or XCP-ng hosts, some systemvms and virtual routers may not have ejected or removed the older systemvm.iso.
 The old systemvm.iso needs to be ejected and removed before new systemvms and virtual routers are (re-)created).
-This issue has been fixed in CloudStack 4.15, upgrading from older enviroments may need the following to be run on the XenServer or XCP-ng pool master:
+This issue has been fixed in CloudStack 4.15, upgrading from older environments may need the following to be run on the XenServer or XCP-ng pool master:

 .. parsed-literal::